 Significantly, fines and surcharges exceeding $1000 can follow a conviction for reckless driving.
 Jail for up to one year is usually handled by probation for up to 12 months, but this probation is customary, not mandatory.
 Community service hours are also generally part of the reckless driving probation sentence, and terms.
 Plus, most Judges order that NO ALCOHOL can be consumed by the person convicted, while on probation.

-Unless a felony is triggered from a traffic accident, as outlined above, then Georgia reckless driving law does not mandate jail time, for a reckless driving misdemeanor in Georgia.
+Unless a felony is triggered from a traffic accident, as outlined above, Georgia reckless driving law does not mandate jail time, for a misdemeanor reckless driving offense in Georgia.
 Every reckless driving Georgia case is different, however, and this “usual situation” of no jail time can change if your reckless driving case has any aggravating circumstances, such as:

 These special cases and factors emphasize the absolute necessity to hire the best DUI attorney with full knowledge of your traffic court, and the “players” who run the court, such as the Judge who will handle the case as well as the assistant DA or solicitor (prosecutor) of that court.

 If the plea is entered prior to the person’s 21st birthday, then he or she suffers a 6-month loss of license, for a GA reckless driving conviction or nolo contendere plea.
-For these underage drivers, whose arrest was originally for driving under the influence, but the DUI lawyer has now negotiated a favorable plea deal so that the Client has the DUI reduced to reckless driving, many parents are willing to see this suspension be imposed to keep a DUI off his or her criminal record.
+For these underage drivers, whose arrest was originally for driving under the influence, the DUI lawyer has now negotiated a favorable plea deal so that the client has the DUI reduced to reckless driving, Many parents are willing to see this suspension be imposed to keep a DUI off their child’s criminal record.

 Georgia reckless driving is a criminal offense, and not a traffic infraction.
 The various categories of punishment set forth above are part of the consequences of reckless driving.
 A lifetime record of the reckless driving conviction is another consequence, since some major companies will not hire a person for reckless driving and DUI (or either offense).
 Many more companies, like Uber, will not allow DUI, but will consider people with a reckless driving conviction.